Garmisch-Partenkirchen ski resort: Winter sports at the foot of the Zugspitze

 How about a round of cross-country skiing?
 Anyone who has ever tried it knows that cross-country skiing is a real endurance sport and much more than just a leisurely stroll on skis.
 The trail from the local mountain to the Olympic ski stadium is particularly popular.
 It is almost four kilometres long and offers a magnificent view of the surrounding mountains.
 Fantastic cross-country ski trails with various winter destinations are available here.
 The trails can be used free of charge.

-Find out about the open trails here and the latest weather conditions here.
+Find out about the open facilities here and the latest weather conditions here.

 Current information and how to get here

-The Bayerische Zugspitzbahn is only a few steps away from Garmisch-Partenkirchen railway station.
-If you would like to spend the day skiing in the Garmisch Classic area, get off at the Hausberg station and walk approx. 200 metres to the Hausbergbahn ski lift.
+The Bayerische Zugspitzbahn is just a few steps away from Garmisch-Partenkirchen railway station.
+If you want to spend the day skiing in the Garmisch Classic area, get off at the Hausberg station and walk approx. 200 metres to the Hausbergbahn ski lift.
 If you want to go up to the Zugspitze, stay on the lift until you reach the Zugspitzplatt on the Zugspitze.
-Then take the glacier railway to the summit.
+From here, take the glacier railway to the summit.

 Olympiastr.
 31